A: Yes. We will have a schedule of available time slots you can choose from.

 A: Yes.
 Please contact firstname.lastname@example.org to pay for your annual subscription up front.

 A: Yes.
-If you sign up now at launch discount pricing, we are happy to keep you at launch discount pricing for all of the readers in your immediate family.
-We’ll even let you change plans and get the associated launch discount pricing for the different plans (i.e., group vs. individual or month-to-month vs. annual).
+If you sign up in any of the early adopter groups prior to January of 2021, we are happy to keep you at the promotional discount pricing for all of the readers in your immediate family.
+We’ll even let you change plans and get the associated promotional pricing for the different plans (i.e., group vs. individual or month-to-month vs. annual).

 A: The month-to-month plan can be cancelled anytime.
 The annual plan, which is discounted due to the annual contract, can be cancelled as well, but there will be a cancellation fee based on how long you have remaining in the contract.